MatveiAleksandrovich/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-AI project and analysis of popular AI libraries in Python, their main functions and areas of application.
+AI projects and analysis of popular AI libraries in Python, their main functions and areas of application.